Air photo of Palmer and surroundings © ASP Editions

 2017 Alter Ego 92p

 Tasted three times - last time in November 2021.
 Consistent notes.
 53% Merlot + 41% Cabernet Sauvignon + 6% Petit Verdot.
 It was salty and mineral, lighter than usual, round and charming.
 This was in October 2018, when still in the barrel.
-When tasted three years later, this wine got some more weight, silkiness, fine acidity and elegance.
+When tasted three years later, this wine got more weight, silkiness, fine acidity, and elegance.

 2016 Alter Ego (barrel sample) 93p